weaviate/weaviate-io/developers/weaviate/search/basics.md

 </details>

+To paginate through the entire database, use a [cursor](../manage-data/read-all-objects.mdx#list-every-object) instead of offset and limit.

 ## Specify object `properties`

-You can specify object properties to be returned as below.
+You can specify which object properties to return.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">